Teesdale, Victoria

 A feature of the town is a large park to the north of the main road known to the locals as 'Turtle Bend', featuring playgrounds, bike tracks, walking trails, BBQ areas, and a community building with a steel roof in the shape of a turtle.

+The Teesdale Presbyterian Church was built in 1858, making it one of the oldest buildings in the town.

 Teesdale General Store and Post Office is one of the oldest in the area, having opened on 8 March 1864.

 In addition to the general store and post office, Teesdale is a thriving small town community which includes a primary school, doctors clinic, pharmacy, cafe, childcare centre, community hall and numerous sporting and community organisations.